github-vet/rangeclosure-findings/DEPLOYS.md

 # Deploy Log

-When new features are pushed that modify the results being put in this repo, an entry is manually added to this log.
+When new features are pushed that modify the results being stored on the issue tracker of this repo, an entry is manually added to this log.

 | First Issue Number | Description | Commit |
 | - | - | - |